Candice Bergen: Television and other work

 Beginning in the 1970s, Bergen became a frequent guest host of Saturday Night Live.
 She was the first woman to host the show, and the first host to do a second show.
 She was also the first woman to join the Five-Timers Club when she hosted for the fifth time in 1990.
-In recent years, Bergen has made various cameos on SNL, often to help welcome new members into the Five-Timers Club, such as Jonah Hill in 2018, John Mulaney in 2022, and Emma Stone in 2023.
+In recent years, Bergen has made various cameos on SNL, often to help welcome new members into the Five-Timers Club, such as Jonah Hill in 2018, John Mulaney in 2022, Emma Stone in 2023, and Jack Black in 2026.
 Bergen also guest-starred on The Muppet Show in its first season, while her father Edgar would guest-star the following season.

 In 1984, Bergen joined the Broadway cast of Hurlyburly.

 On television, Bergen appeared as Morgan Le Fay in Merlin and the Sword (1985) and in the miniseries Hollywood Wives (1985).
 She was Burt Reynolds' romantic interest in Stick (1985), and for TV appeared in Murder: By Reason of Insanity (1985) and Mayflower Madam (1987).

 She portrayed an editor of Vogue on Sex and the City.
 Her daughter, Chloe Malle, joined the magazine in 2011 and became the head of editorial in 2024.
 Malle was named editor-in-chief of Vogue magazine by Anna Wintour on September 1, 2025, replacing Wintour who has been in the role since 1988.